rachael9999/Yunjue-Agent/README.md

 - **🧬 In-situ Self-evolving Paradigm**

-    We introduce a novel framework that bridges the gap between offline training and online deployment.
+    We introduce a novel agentic learning framework that bridges the gap between static capability and on-the-fly evolving.
 By reframing discrete interactions as a continuous stream of experience, the system distills short-term inference into long-term capabilities via internal feedback loops.
-This enables real-time adaptation and exploration in open-ended environments without the need for additional model training.
+This enables real-time adaptation and exploration in open-ended environments without the need for additional supervision signals.

 - **🚀 SOTA Performance from "Tabula Rasa"**